 Here’s your library assistant cover letter step by step:

-To give your cover letter that extra something, really familiarise yourself with the library you’re applying to.
-Consider things like: what are they like?
-What kinds of programmes do they run?
-What values do they lead by?
-Weave the answers to these questions into your cover letter and explain how that lines up with what you believe in, how you approach work and what you can bring to the role.
+Weave the answers to these questions into your library assistant cover letter and explain how they line up with what you believe in, how you approach work, and what you can bring to the role.
 Employers nowadays often look for people who can demonstrate fitness across many different areas, not simply work experience.

-Step 2: Add Your Contact Information and Date
+Step 2: Add your contact information and date

 In the end, you should end up with something like what you see below: